Skip to main content

 Actor in First World War soldier's uniform reading leters

-On Remembrance Sunday the national two-minutes silence will be observed at 11am, followed by a bugler playing The Last Post and a firing of the 18-pounder.
+On Remembrance Sunday the national two-minutes silence will be observed at 11am, followed by a firing of the 25-pounder by the Garrison Artillery Volunteers.

-There will also be performances of a specially commissioned First World War themed play - Our Little Fort, at 11.30am, 1pm and 2:30pm on both days.
+There will also be performances of a specially commissioned First World War themed play - Our Little Fort by Time Will Tell Theatre, at 11.30am, 1pm and 2:30pm.

 10am to 4pm